-Delivering on our Vision: 'Making a difference in the right way, every day Supporting people to be as independent as possible.
-We recognise people's strengths and offer advice, support and prevention services to help people to live well in Solihull.
-'The care we want': Services that work well for Solihull residents Developing services to meet the diverse needs of our communities, involving people in our planning so we understand and take into account different views and preferences.
-Social Care Reform Implement the new national requirements of social care reform, including introduction of local authority inspection by Care Quality Commission (CQC).
-Joined-up care with the NHS and other partners Working with NHS partners to help shape an Integrated Care System across health and social care, with better co-ordinated services tailored to meet the needs of Solihull people.
-Good quality care and support Shaping a good quality, responsive and diverse social care market with fee rates informed by the 'Fair Cost of Care' exercise and supported by our first 'Market Sustainability Plan', as required by social care reforms.
-New models of care Exploring new approaches, such as using technology and digital solutions to support people to live independently.
+Delivering on Our Vision: 'Making a Difference in the Right Way Every Day' Supporting people to be as independent as possible.
+We recognise people's strengths and offer advice, support and prevention services to help people live well in Solihull 'The care we want': Services that work well for Solihull Residents Developing services to meet the diverse needs of our communities, involving people in our planning so we understand and take into account the different views and preferences Care Quality Commission (CQC) Inspection Care Quality Commission (CQC) Inspection The CQC are now inspecting local authority Adult Social Care services.
+We are preparing for inspection and through our focus on continuous improvement we are focused on improving our services, building on things we are doing well and taking positive action to deliver improvements to meet the needs of those who need our care and support in Solihull.
+Joined-up care with the NHS and other partners Working with NHS partners to help shape an Integrated Care System across health and social care, with better co-ordinated services tailored to meet the needs of Solihull people Good quality care and support Shaping a good quality, responsive and diverse social care market with fee rates informed by Fair Cost of Care exercise supported by our first Market Sustainability Plan New models of care Exploring new approaches, such as using technology and digital solutions to support people to live independently.
 We will review the housing capacity needed in the borough for people with a need for specialist accommodation, care and support.
-We will work with providers to deliver the right housing options to meet identified needs.
-Safeguarding and safety Protecting people's rights to live in safety, free from abuse, exploitation and neglect, taking account of people's preferences about how they live.
-We will also implement Liberty Protection Safeguards.
-Always improving To achieve top quartile performance, compared to similar councils, and deliver continuous improvement in our own SMBC and commissioned services.
-Finances > Working within the whole health and care system to deliver whole system financial sustainability.
+We will work with providers to delivers the right housing options to meet identified needs Safeguarding and safety Protecting people's rights to live safely, free from abuse, exploitation and neglect, taking account people's preferences how they live, and implement Liberty Protection Safeguards Always improving To aim for top quartile performance, compared to similar councils, and deliver continuous improvement in our own SMBC and commissioned services Finances Working within the whole health and care system to deliver whole system financial sustainability.